 This course facilitates LVNs' transition to the role and responsibilities of the RN.
 Emphasis is placed on knowledge and application of the nursing process, critical thinking, communication skills, problem-solving and decision-making in the RN role.
 Successful completion of the course requires satisfactory demonstration of specified clinical skills and competencies prior to enrolling in subsequent RN courses.
 Completion of this course is required for taking the RN 150 final examination.
-Prerequisite: Admission to the LVN to ADN program.
 Co-requisite: RN 150.
 This is a credit/no credit course.
 0.5 Credit Hours